Homework assignments will be posted here as they are assigned.

 - I will test your programs extensively.
 Programs that do not produce the correct answer will lose points.

-- Programs that do not sufficiently pass the test cases provided in the description will receive a grade of 0 and no further grading will be performed.
+- If your program does not sufficiently pass the test cases, it will receive a grade of 0 and no further grading will be performed.

-- Programs that do not produce the correct output on the test cases provided in the description will not be eligible for a redo.
+- Programs that do not produce the correct output on the example data will not be eligible for a redo.